j-hc/revanced-magisk-module/CONFIG.md

-parallel-jobs = 1                    # amount of cores to use for parallel patching, if not set $(nproc) is used compression-level = 9                # module zip compression level remove-rv-integrations-checks = true # remove checks from the revanced integrations
+parallel-jobs = 1                    # amount of cores to use for parallel patching, if not set $(nproc) is used compression-level = 9                # module zip compression level remove-rv-integrations-checks = true # remove checks from the revanced integrations dpi = "nodpi anydpi 120-640dpi"      # dpi packages to be searched in order. default: "nodpi anydpi"

 patches-source = "revanced/revanced-patches" # where to fetch patches bundle from. default: "revanced/revanced-patches"
 cli-source = "j-hc/revanced-cli"             # where to fetch cli from. default: "j-hc/revanced-cli"